ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/07-checkout.md

 This assignment will be graded based on the rubric below:

 * Part 1 - 50%
-  * Combo Buttons on Menu Panel - 5%
+  * Combo Buttons on Order Panel - 5%
   * Combo Interface for selecting/editing items - 25%
   * Sidebar Handles Combos - 10%
   * Unit Tests - 10%